0c0w3/urlbar-nudges-experiment/README.md

-# Urlbar Nudges Experiment Extension
+# Urlbar Tips Experiment Extension

-This is the extension for the urlbar nudges add-on experiment.
-When installed, Firefox will show a "nudge" or "tip" in the urlbar view in certain situations that informs the user they can search directly from the urlbar.
+This is the extension for the urlbar tips add-on experiment.
+When installed, Firefox will show a "tip" in the urlbar view in certain situations that informs the user they can search directly from the urlbar.

 [Bug 1568594] is the meta bug that tracks this experiment.